dragsirbu/exercises_05/README.md

 ## Exercise 4

 Edit a file directly in your remote repository through the GitHub web interface.
-After having made the change on the Github web interface, use git log to compare your local repository history with the remote one on Github.
+After having made the change on the GitHub web interface, use git log to compare your local repository history with the remote one on GitHub.
 You should have one fewer commit in your local repository.
 Pull the changes that your local repository is missing from your remote repository.

 *Consider:*